 The Department of Media and Autonomous Learning is in the first instance responsible for developing, managing and providing material for teaching and independent learning as well as organising media-assisted teaching at the Language Centre.

 The Department supports, encourages and accompanies autonomous learning by providing professional advice on language learning, a wide range of analogue and digital learning material and suitable facilities for learning activities (individual and group work).
 It also provides facilities and staff for compiling and running e-learning courses.

 The Department has its own rooms tailored to meet the requirements of media-based language learning – the Multimedia Language Labs and the Self-Access Language Learning Centre.

 The FAU Language Service supports the internationalisation objectives of the University by ensuring that the language used to present the University to an English-speaking audience is professional and consistent.
-We also translate important websites and documents from German to English for the University Administration and the faculties to support international students and researchers.
+We also translate important websites and documents from German to English for the University Administration and the faculties to support international students, researchers and teaching staff.